-Status into law on June 30, 2022 (Act 52-2022).
-Among other changes, Act 52-2022 amends various provisions of the Puerto Rico Internal Revenue Code oducts as a taxable item, and to establish the sourcing rules for the sale of digital products.
+Status The Governor of Puerto Rico signed Act 52 into law on 30 June 2022 (Act 52-2022).
+Among other changes, Act 52-2022 amends various provisions of the Puerto Rico Internal Revenue Code (PR Code) to incorporate the term digital products as a taxable item, and to establish the sourcing rules for the sale of digital products.

 Scope r, market seller, digital products, specific digital products and other digital products.
 Additionally, Act 52-2022 amends the SUT provisions to pay the sales tax on a bimonthly basis.
-Act 52-2022 establishes that the last month to comply with the requirement to pay the sales tax on a Rate 10.5%.
-Thresholds Exclusions Effective date EY Global Tax Alerts Puerto Rico's Act 52 of June 30, 2022 ana lyzed (24 August 2022) EY contact Scott Roberti Ernst & Young LLP Indirect Tax/State and Local/National Tax Executive Director scott.roberti@ey.com Karl Nicolas Ernst & Young LLP Indirect Tax/State and Local/National Tax Executive Director karl.nicolas@ey.com
+Act 52-2022 establishes that the last month to comply with the requirement to pay the sales tax on a

+Rate 10.5%.

+Thresholds

+Exclusions

+Effective date

+EY Global Tax Alerts Puerto Rico's Act 52 of June 30, 2022 ana lyzed (24 August 2022)

+Scott Roberti Karl Nicolas

+EY contact Executive Director, Indirect Tax/State and Local/National Tax at Ernst & Young LLP scott.roberti@ey.com Executive Director, Indirect Tax/State and Local/National Tax at Ernst & Young LLP karl.nicolas@ey.com

-21. United States 21.5.
-United States - Washington
+22. United States - Washington

-Status opted amendments to WAC 458-20-145 regarding the sourcing of sales of digital products and digital codes for state and local retail sales tax and ng where the use occurred for purposes of sourcing state and local use tax.
+Status The Washington Department of Revenue adopted amendments to WAC 458-20-145 regarding the sourcing of sales of digital products and digital codes for state and local retail sales tax and business and occupation tax, and determining where the use occurred for purposes of sourcing state and local use tax.

-Scope and codes, the rule provides guidance on general application to sales of such and references WAC 458-20-15503, which provides extensive ts and codes and sales that are unique to them.
+Scope In regard to the sourcing of digital products and codes, the rule provides guidance on general application to sales of such and references WAC 458-20-15503, which provides extensive guidance on sourcing sales of digital products and codes and sales that are unique to them.

 Rate

 Thresholds

 Exclusions

 Effective date 9 January 2023

 EY Global Tax Alerts

+Scott Roberti Karl Nicolas

-EY contact Scott Roberti Ernst & Young LLP Indirect Tax/State and Local/National Tax Executive Director scott.roberti@ey.com Karl Nicolas Ernst & Young LLP Indirect Tax/State and Local/National Tax Executive Director karl.nicolas@ey.com
+EY contact Executive Director, Indirect Tax/State and Local/National Tax at Ernst & Young LLP scott.roberti@ey.com Executive Director, Indirect Tax/State and Local/National Tax at Ernst & Young LLP karl.nicolas@ey.com

-22. Vietnam
+23. Vietnam